-Economic development planners work to increase employment opportunities, relieve poverty, build international economic competitiveness, promote human development, and facilitate sustainable growth.
+Economic development planners work to increase employment opportunities, relieve poverty, build international economic competitiveness, promote human development, enhance ecological practices, and facilitate sustainable growth.

 Relevant to communities of all types, from the small village to a large region in domestic and international settings, this specialization trains students in concepts, tools, and techniques of planning to improve local economies.
 A distinctive feature of our program is that the principles of economic development in global markets are understood to apply in both domestic and international settings.
 Topics include technology-based development, real estate development, financial analysis, tourism and recreation, gender and development and environmentally sustainable development.
 Students pursuing this topic may find employment opportunities in thousands of state and local economic development agencies, quasi-public authorities involved in economic development, business associations, real estate development firms, transportation authorities, public utilities, and international natural resource development agencies.